How to Win Pumpkin Carving Contests for Halloween

 If you want to take your pumpkin carving to the next level, check out this list of professional pumpkin-carving tools from SheSaid.

 First, cut a large hole in the pumpkin.
-Remember that there are more options than simply cutting around the stem available to you.
-Your design might be better served by a hole in the bottom of the pumpkin, or in the back.
+Remember that there are more options than simply cutting around the stem available to you; your design might be better served by a hole in the bottom or the back of the pumpkin.

 Wherever you make your opening, be sure to angle your knife slightly inwards toward the stem so that the lid won't fall through the pumpkin when you replace it.
 It's also a good idea to cut a notch into the opening so that you can easily see which way the lid should be replaced.